data-8/textbook/content/chapters/02/1/observation-and-visualization-john-snow-and-the-broad-street-pump.md

 that went on to become standard in the study of how diseases spread: *he drew a map*.
 On a street map of the district, he recorded the location of each death.

 Here is Snow’s original map.
 Each black bar represents one death.
+When there are multiple deaths at the same address, the bars corresponding to those deaths are stacked on top of each other.
 The black discs mark the locations of water pumps.
-The map displays a striking revelation–the deaths are roughly clustered around the Broad Street pump.
+The map displays a striking revelation—the deaths are roughly clustered around the Broad Street pump.
 ![Snow’s Cholera Map](../../../images/snow_map.jpg)

 Snow studied his map carefully and investigated the apparent anomalies.
 All of